syncfusion/blazor-docs/src/treemap/treemap/getting-started.md

 ## Apply color mapping

-The color mapping feature supports customization of item colors based on the underlying value received from bounded data.
-Specify the field name from which the values have to be compared for the shapes in [`RangeColorValuePath`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.SfTreeMap-1.html#Syncfusion_Blazor_TreeMap_SfTreeMap_1_RangeColorValuePath) property in [`SfTreeMap`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.SfTreeMap-1.html).
-Specify range value and color in [`TreeMapLeafColorMapping`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLeafColorMapping.html).
-Here **"Orange"** is specified for the range **"0 - 3000"** and **"Green"** is specified for the range **"3000 - 20000"**.
+The color mapping supports customization of item colors based on the underlying value received from the bound data source.
+Specify the field name from which the values have to be compared for the items in [`RangeColorValuePath`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.SfTreeMap-1.html#Syncfusion_Blazor_TreeMap_SfTreeMap_1_RangeColorValuePath) property in [`SfTreeMap`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.SfTreeMap-1.html).
+Also, specify range value and color in [`TreeMapLeafColorMapping`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLeafColorMapping.html).
+Here, in this example, **"Orange"** is specified for the range **"0 - 3000"** and **"Green"** is specified for the range **"3000 - 20000"**.

 ```csharp
 <SfTreeMap DataSource="GrowthReport"